openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

    * - Presets
      - Three one-click placements -- **Drift cast**, **Flight path** and **Landing plots** -- which set the controls below rather than acting behind them, so the panel always shows what the file will contain and a preset can be taken as a starting point.
+The one matching the current controls is highlighted, and the highlight clears as soon as you change a control by hand.
    * - Track altitude from / Waypoint altitude from
      - What the exported altitudes are measured from, set separately for the path and the markers.
        See `Altitude reference`_.
    * - Draw shadow down to the ground
      - Adds a curtain under the track and a plumb line under each marker, so you can read where a point in the air sits on the map.
+Off by default and set by no preset, since over a whole flight path the curtain reads as a wall.
 Disabled once both are clamped, since there is nothing left to draw.
    * - Waypoints
      - Which points of interest to mark: pad, liftoff, burnout, apogee, ejection, landing, maximum velocity, and maximum acceleration.
 Every recovery device that deploys